yessica-s/PatternAnalysis-2025/recognition/oasis_unet_s4809289/README.md

 1. Images and Masks are resized to 128, 128
 2. Images and Masks converted to grayscale
-3. Interpolation implemented for image masks
+3. Interpolation implemented
+   * Nearest for Segmentation Masks
+   * Bilinear for Images
-4. Masks binarized
+5. Masks binarized
-5. Images and Masks gathered in Tensors and Data Loaders (these were separated by Training, Validation, and Test Images)
+6. Images and Masks gathered in Tensors and Data Loaders (separated by Training, Validation, and Test Images)

 #### Training